Taiki-Yamada-Math/CombinatorialEvaluation/README.md

 # CombinatorialEvaluation
-A python library to compute combinatorial evaluation
+A python library to compute combinatorial evaluation.

+---

+Combinatorial evaluation is a quantitative measure that combines the discrete geometry concept of Forman Ricci curvature and the game theory concept of Shapley value, and is useful for identifying the most important vertices in a network.
+It has a high correlation with network centrality and can be defined for more complex networks, making it highly versatile and applicable to a wide range of fields.

 ![Image](https://github.com/user-attachments/assets/19550769-4831-4a13-8e66-00b2f0335246)